 8. Fights Fever

-The natural anti-inflammatory properties of patchouli essential oil allow it to fight a fever by killing the infection and reducing inflammation.
-The oil also has cooling properties to help bring down your body temperature.
+When you get a fever, you might hesitate to take traditional fever-reducing pills.
+Many of them can be harsh on the stomach or cause other adverse reactions.
+However, there are natural topical methods to help bring down a fever, including patchouli oil.
+The natural anti-inflammatory properties of patchouli essential oil allow it to fight a fever.
+It does this by killing the infection and reducing inflammation.
+Additionally, the oil also has cooling properties to help bring down your body temperature.
 Rub the oil onto your hands, neck and stomach to fight a fever.
 (5)

 9. Flushes Toxins

-Patchouli essential oil is a natural diuretic that works to remove excess salt, water and uric acid from the body.
+Patchouli oil is also great for helping your body’s natural detoxification process!
+When we’re constantly surrounded by air pollution, harsh chemicals, and food contaminated with pesticides, it’s a must to help the body get rid of the gunk.
+Your body is able to detox on its own, yes, but because of the world we live in, periodically, the body needs a little extra help detoxing.
+The good news is that patchouli essential oil is a natural diuretic.
+It works to remove excess salt, water and uric acid from the body.
 You can use it as a natural cleanse for your gallbladder, kidneys and liver.
 Consume 3-5 drops of oil by mixing it with lemon water or tea.

 10. Naturally Deodorizes

 The sweet and spicy aroma of patchouli essential oil naturally masks unpleasant body odor.
 The oil also works to kill germs and fight fungus.
-Rub 1-2 drops under your armpits or add it to your body lotion.
-You can also diffuse the oil to deodorize your home.
+Rub 1-2 drops under your armpits for a natural deodorant or add it to your body lotion.
+Some people buy patchouli incense for their homes, but why subject your lungs to the irritating smoke?
+Opt for patchouli oil instead.
+You can diffuse the oil to deodorize your home.